 One checks that

-where the $R_i$ are independent discrete uniform random variables, each respectively supported on $\{0,1,2,\ldots,n-i\}$.
-The convergence in Equation $\ref{ordinary inversions}$ then follows by Lindeberg-Feller as in \cite[Theorem 3.4.10]{durrett2019probability}. \end{proof} We note that the results in Proposition $\ref{uniform case convergences}$ have been substantially refined over the years.
+and that the $(R_i)_{i\geq 1}^n$ are independent discrete uniform random variables, each supported on $\{0,1,2,$ $\ldots,n-i\}$.
+The convergence in Equation $\eqref{ordinary inversions}$ then follows by Lindeberg-Feller as in \cite[Theorem 3.4.10]{durrett2019probability}. \end{proof} We note that the results in Proposition $\ref{uniform case convergences}$ have been substantially refined over the years.
 Indeed, there is a large literature on the statistics of uniformly random permutations.
-It is out of the scope of this paper to elaborate on the treasure trove of results.
-We refer the reader to Margolius \cite{Margolius}, Arratia and Tavar\'e \cite{ArratiaTavare1992}, and Diaconis and Chatterjee \cite{ChatterjeeDiaconisDescents} for more recent studies into inversions, fixed points, and descents, respectively.
-We also mention that precise convergence rates to normality for the three statistics in Proposition $\ref{uniform case convergences}$ are known.
-In particular, Fulman \cite{FulmanDescents} uses Stein's method with an explicit connection to card shuffling to establish a convergence rate for the number of descents in the uniform case.
+It is beyond the scope of this paper to elaborate on the treasure trove of results.
+We refer the reader to Arratia and Tavar\'e \cite{ArratiaTavare1992}, Diaconis and Chatterjee \cite{ChatterjeeDiaconisDescents}, and Margolius \cite{Margolius}, for more recent studies into fixed points, descents, and inversions, respectively.
+More specifically, we mention that precise convergence rates to normality for each of the three statistics in Proposition $\ref{uniform case convergences}$ are known.
+In particular, Fulman \cite{FulmanDescents} uses Stein's method with an explicit connection to card shuffling to establish a convergence rate in Equation $\eqref{ordinary descents}$ of Proposition $\ref{uniform case convergences}$.

 To conclude this section, we will state two important lemmas concerning convergence in distribution.
 These will eventually help us apply the results from Proposition $\ref{uniform case convergences}$ to iterated top-to-random shuffles.
-The following lemma is known as Slutsky's Theorem or the convergence together lemma, and is found in \cite[Exercise 3.2.13]{durrett2019probability}.
+The following lemma is known as Slutsky's Theorem or the convergence-together lemma, and is found in \cite[Exercise 3.2.13]{durrett2019probability}.
 We leave out the proof. \begin{theorem}[Slutsky] Suppose $X_n$ and $Y_n$ are sequences of random variables with $X_n\Rightarrow_d X$ and $Y_n\Rightarrow_d a$, where $a$ is a constant random variable.
 Then, $X_n+Y_n\Rightarrow_d\, X+a$. \end{theorem} The next lemma from \cite[Theorem 2.7]{AsymptoticStatistics} will allow us to compare randomly indexed and deterministically indexed models of permutation statistics.
-We omit the proof. \begin{lemma} Suppose $L_n$ and $Z_n$ are sequences of random variables such that $|L_n-Z_n|\to 0$ in probability and $Z_n\Rightarrow_d Z$.
-Then $L_n\Rightarrow_d Z$. \end{lemma} We have now collected all of the necessary results about permutation statistics for the remainder of the paper.
+We omit the proof. \begin{lemma} Suppose $X_n$ and $Y_n$ are sequences of random variables such that $|X_n-Y_n|\to 0$ in probability and $X_n\Rightarrow_d X$.
+Then $Y_n\Rightarrow_d X$. \end{lemma} This completes the background material needed for the remainder of the paper.